Post-Divorce Enforcement And Modifications

-The terms of a divorce settlement or family law agreement are not optional - they are legal binding obligations.
-When child support or spousal maintenance is paid, when visitation rights or the custody of your children are interfered with, an enforcement action may be necessary.
+The terms of a divorce settlement or family law agreement are not optional — they are legal binding obligations.
+The last thing you might want to do is return to court, but when an ex fails to pay child support, spousal maintenance or interferes with visitation rights, an enforcement action might provide a remedy.

-At the Law Offices of John A. Guthrie in Pleasanton, California, our attorneys protect and assert the rights of our clients in matters pertaining to child support, spousal maintenance (alimony), the division of marital property, and parenting plans.
-While an illness, job loss, or change of personal status may interfere with a person's ability to honor the terms of a divorce settlement, without the legal sanction of the court a person cannot simply decide to ignore his or her obligations under the law.
+At the Law Offices of John A. Guthrie, our Pleasanton and Danville-based attorneys protect and assert the rights of our clients in matters pertaining to child support, spousal maintenance (alimony), the division of marital property and parenting plans.
+Your ex-spouse cannot simply ignore the terms of a divorce decree.

 - Payment of child support

 Custodial parents sometimes assume they control access to children.
 When arguments occur, they may deny visitation rights, change a vacation/holiday schedule, or insist that a noncustodial parent cut their visitation time short.
 If your ex-spouse engages in behavior that violates an established, court-sanctioned visitation schedule, we will demand enforcement of your visitation rights.

 When it comes to unpaid child support, we can commence a child support enforcement action to ensure you have the resources to provide for your child or children.